1. Blog

 How Is Dog Flu Treated?

 According to the American Veterinary Medical Association (AVMA), most of the time, as with almost all viral infections, the treatment is supportive in nature.
-Your buddy needs to be kept warm and dry, and he should be isolated from other dogs and cats in your household.
+Keep your buddy warm and dry and isolate them from other dogs and cats in your household.

 Additionally, he needs to be fed a high-quality diet, and he should have access to plenty of water so that he can stay well-hydrated.
 So keep those water bowls full!
 Hydration and good nutrition are critical for helping your best friend mount a strong immune system response to the infection.